Gillian Guy

-Dame Gillian Guy, Baroness Bichard is a British administrator who is currently the Independent Assessor of the Financial Ombudsman Service.
+Dame Gillian Guy, Lady Bichard, is a British administrator who is currently the Independent Assessor of the Financial Ombudsman Service.
 She was previously chief executive officer of Citizens Advice, a network of charitable organisations employing 7,000.
 She joined in 2010 from the charity Victim Support.
-She is also a non-practitioner member of the Banking Standards Board.
+She was also a non-practitioner member of the Banking Standards Board.

 Career

 Guy has been Chief Executive Officer of three organisations, as well as a board member of four.

 London Borough of Ealing

 In 1994, she became CEO of London Borough of Ealing, where she spent her early life.
 She continued working there for 12 years before moving to Victim Support, her first executive role in a charity.

 Victim Support

 Victim Support, a charity that supports victims of various crimes, hired Guy in 2006, where she worked for four years.
 In an interview, Guy characterized the move from public sector to charitable organization sector: "In the public sector, there was never enough money to do what you wanted; in the charity sector it's the same.
 It's always about getting more for less."
 Significantly, She consolidated Victim Support into one charity from a network of seventy-seven, according to The Guardian.